Bernstein spectral method for quasinormal modes and other eigenvalue problems: Introduction

 We have developed a \texttt{Mathematica} package we call \texttt{SpectralBP}, written to streamline the numerical solution of ODE eigenvalue problems.
 The package utilizes the Bernstein polynomials, and the properties which make them particularly powerful in the context of boundary value problems.

 A similar \texttt{Mathematica} package can be found in \cite{Jansen2017}.
 It is a pseudospectral method which uses a Chebyschev polynomial basis, called \texttt{QNMSpectral}.
 This open-source package served as the initial inspiration for our work, and so the two codes unavoidably overlap in some of their functionality.
 We developed \texttt{SpectralBP} to be a superset of \texttt{QNMSpectral}, with the intent of developing a spectral solver not just specifically tailored to quasinormal mode calculations.
-Aside from methods specifically tied to our a Bernstein basis, \texttt{SpectralBP} also implements a novel algorithm for efficiently tackling transcendental and polynomial eigenvalue problems that we shall discuss in detail in a future paper \cite{fortuna2020c}.
+It also serves to introduce the Bernstein method to the general relativity community.
+Aside from methods specifically tied to the Bernstein basis, \texttt{SpectralBP} also implements a novel algorithm for efficiently tackling transcendental and polynomial eigenvalue problems that we shall discuss in detail in a future paper \cite{fortuna2020c}.

 This paper is organized in two parts.
 We first establish how the Bernstein polynomial basis may be used in ODE eigenvalue problems with boundary conditions.
 In Section~\ref{sec:preliminaries}, we fix our notation and enumerate the properties of the Bernstein basis relevant to the method.
 In Section~\ref{sec:boundary}, we explain how the Bernstein basis is appropriate in handling boundary conditions.
 In Section~\ref{sec:pseudospectral}, we review standard methods for translating \eqref{eq:fullproblem} into a generalized eigenvalue problem using a collocation method.
 We then enumerate various positives and negatives the Bernstein polynomial basis has compared to other bases like Fourier or Chebyschev in Section~\ref{sec:procon}.